• November 1, 2014, Southern Magic Readers Luncheon, Birmingham, AL

-I am currently working on a trilogy of romantic historical stories set in Charleston, SC, in 1782.
-My dream is to bring these stories to readers who love romantic fiction as much as I do.
+I will be releasing a series of romantic historical stories set in Charleston, SC, in 1782.
 If you’d like to be among the first to learn of news related to my upcoming releases and book events, please subscribe to my newsletter Betty’s Broadside.
 And by the way, I'll send out a newsletter only when the "occasion" warrants, so don't worry about me bombarding your inbox.

 For my young adult fans, Hometown Heroines: True Stories of Bravery, Daring, and Adventure, is an updated re-release of a collection of 19 historical short stories based on real American girls living in the 1800s who have landmarks across America dedicated to each of them.
 On April 14, 2014, the 2012 edition was awarded the Literary Classics' Seal of Approval, saying in part, "The CLC Seal of Approval is a designation reserved for those books which uphold the rigorous criteria set forth by the Literary Classics review committee, a team comprised of individuals with backgrounds in publishing, editing, writing, illustration and graphic design."
 In addition, the 2001 edition received two awards: an Honorable Mention in the 2003 Writer’s Digest International Self-Published Book Awards contest, and an Honorable Mention in the 2000 Writer’s Digest Writing Competition for “Minnie’s Promise,” the story of Minnie Freeman’s heroic rescue of her students during the Blizzard of 1888 in Nebraska.
 For more information and FAQs about this book, please visit my Books page.

 Thanks for stopping by!